lucifer1004/MonkeyLang.jl/README.md

 ### Variable bindings

 Variable bindings, such as those supported by many programming languages, are implemented.
 Variables can be defined using the `let` keyword.
-Variables cannot be redefined in the same scope, but they can be reassigned.
+Variables cannot be redefined, but they can be reassigned.

 **Format:**